Table of contents

 Their mandate was renewed in June 2018 and runs to June 2021.
 Their financial Audit Reports can be found in their 2019 statutory and Consolidated Financial Statements.

-PwC, London has held the Security Audit mandate since September 2003.
-In 2016 their mandate for third-party assurance reporting (ISAE 3000) was renewed for three years, to end in 2019.
-For the 2019 calendar year, SWIFT is providing standalone ISAE 3000 Type 2 reports for SWIFTNet and FIN, the Interface Products, T2S, Alliance Lite2 and other services.
-Each report includes PwC’s opinion on the design adequacy and operating effectiveness of the control activities that help achieve the control objectives in the areas of risk management, security management, technology management, resilience and user communication (in line with CPMI IOSCO’s).
+Deloitte, Belgium holds the Security Audit mandate since January 2020.
+Their mandate for third-party assurance reporting (ISAE 3000) was established for three years, to end in 2022.
+For the 2020 calendar year, SWIFT is providing standalone ISAE 3000 Type 2 reports for SWIFTNet and FIN, the Interface Products, T2S, Alliance Lite2 and other services.
+Each report includes Deloitte’s opinion on the design adequacy and operating effectiveness of the control activities that help achieve the control objectives in the areas of risk management, security management, technology management, resilience and user communication (in line with CPMI IOSCO’s).

 SWIFT maintains an open and constructive dialogue with its oversight authorities.
 SWIFT is overseen because of its importance to the smooth functioning of the worldwide fi nancial system, in its role as provider of messaging services.
 SWIFT is overseen by the central banks of the G-10 countries.
 Under an arrangement with the G-10 central banks, the National Bank of Belgium, the central bank of the country in which SWIFT’s headquarters is located, acts as lead overseer.
 In 2012 this framework was reviewed and a SWIFT Oversight Forum was established, through which information sharing on SWIFT oversight activities was expanded to a larger group of central banks.
 The issues to be discussed may include the five High Level Expectations that relate to risk identification and management, information security, reliability and resilience, technology planning, and communication with users.